Which school do you want to support?

 Creating intangible value is often called knowledge work.
 As this shift occurred, the labor market responded strongly.
 The shift is happening everywhere.

-Today, most of the lifting in construction and shipping is done by forklifts and cranes, which need but one skilled operator.
+Today, most of the lifting in construction and shipping is done by forklifts and cranes, which only need one skilled operator.
 Tasks that can be automated are progressively being automated, which is changing the job market.
 In the past, the jobs vulnerable to outsourcing were mostly associated with manufacturing — the economy of "stuff."
 But technology made knowledge work portable, too.
 Facing this competition, the jobs that can pay a middle-class wage increasingly require a high level of intellectual adaptability, which the labor market has largely interpreted as a product of college education.

 This competition has probably contributed to the long trend toward concentration of wealth.
 Economist Thomas Piketty, who has brought particular focus to this trend, assembled long-term data about income inequality in America.
-Since the 1980's, he shows, economic gains have concentrated in the "top 1%" of households.
+Since the 1980s, he shows, economic gains have concentrated in the "top 1%" of households.
 The share of the "bottom 50%" has steadily eroded.

 Research by McKinsey, a consulting firm, estimates that the racial wealth gap in America suppresses the overall economy by billions of dollars per year.
 The growing concentration of wealth in America is less evident in other economies.
 (See chapter 1 of the World Inequality Report for a comparison to Western Europe.)